How are they administered?

 What is the cost for private patients?

-This depends on the study, so please call us and we can give you a quote over the phone.
+This depends on the study, so please call us and

 Are there any long term side effects?